-The Board of Directors has stipulated in the Regulations of the Board of Directors that transactions between directors and the Company and transactions between executive officers and the Company shall be approved by the Board of Directors.
+The Board of Directors has stipulated in the Regulations of the Board of Directors that transactions between directors and the Company shall be approved by the Board of Directors.
 With regards to an actual transaction, the Board of Directors will deliberate on and approve the appropriacy of the substance of the transaction in advance from the viewpoint of whether it will damage the common interests of the Company and the shareholders in addition to receiving a report on the outcome of the transaction.
 The same procedure shall also be followed when a transaction with a major shareholder is to take place.